Matcha.Guide

 Matcha Health Benefits: What the Science Actually Says

-Matcha is one of those rare ingredients where the hype and the science actually overlap, at least in some areas.
+Matcha is one of those rare ingredients where the hype and the science overlap, at least in some areas.
 But not every headline-grabbing claim holds up under scrutiny.
-We've combed through the peer-reviewed research to sort well-evidenced matcha health benefits from preliminary findings and outright wishful thinking.
-No miracle claims, no medical advice, just an honest look at what we know so far.
+We've combed through the peer-reviewed research to sort well-evidenced matcha health benefits from preliminary findings and wishful thinking.
+This guide is informational rather than medical advice, and focuses on what current evidence supports.

 What makes matcha different from regular green tea?